HomeSafe/homesafe/README.md

 ```
 If you'd like to run individual tests, you'll find core class JUnit tests in app/src/main/java/UnitTests/ and Activity unit tests in app/src/androidTest/java/cse403/homesafe/test/.

-To run individual tests from Android Studio, you'll need to switch back and forth between modes.
-Makes sure unit testing is enabled first in Preferences > Build Tools > Gradle > Experimental.
-To test unit testing, go to View > Tool Windows > Build Variants and switch to Unit Tests.
-To run the instrumentation tests, switch it to Instrumentation Tests.
+To run individual tests from Android Studio, you'll need to manually switch back and forth between the two modes: unit testing mode and instrumentation testing mode.
+If you're running Android Studio 1.1 or below, make sure unit testing is enabled first by going to Preferences > Build Tools > Gradle > Experimental and ticking the Unit Testing box (this step is unnecesssary in newer versions).

+To run unit tests, go to View > Tool Windows > Build Variants and pick Unit Tests in the dropdown.
+To run instrumentation (i.e. Activity) tests, switch it to Instrumentation Tests.

 ###Setting Up Automated Builds and Tests
 Building and testing can be a pain; if you're interesting in setting up automated daily builds the following sites can help you on your way to setting some up: [Jenkins](http://jenkins-ci.org/ "Jenkins"), [CruiseControl](http://cruisecontrol.sourceforge.net/ "CruiseControl"), [Cron](http://en.wikipedia.org/wiki/Cron "Cron").